World energy supply and consumption: Final consumption

-The amounts are based on lower heating value.
+The amounts of fuel in the tables are based on lower heating value.

-The first table lists final consumption in the countries/regions which use most (85%), and per person.
+The first table lists final consumption in the countries/regions which use most (85%), and per person as of 2018.
 In developing countries fuel consumption per person is low and more renewable.
 Canada, Venezuela and Brazil generate most electricity with hydropower.

-The world's renewable share of TFC was 18% in 2018: 7% traditional biomass, 3.6% hydropower and 7.4% other renewables.

-In Africa 32 of the 48 nations are declared to be in an energy crisis by the World Bank.
-See Energy in Africa.

 The next table shows countries consuming most (85%) in Europe.